Vienna State Opera shows its first female-written opera | DW | 09.12.2019

-For the first time in its 150-year history, the Vienna State Opera has celebrated the premiere of an opera written by a woman on Sunday.
+For the first time in its 150-year history, the Vienna State Opera has celebrated the premiere of an opera written by a woman.

-Olga Neuwirth's opera "Orlando" was hailed a success as the curtain lowered after the show, despite a few boos in the audience, Germany's DPA news agency reported.
+Olga Neuwirth's opera "Orlando" was hailed a success as the curtain lowered after the show on Sunday, despite a few boos in the audience, Germany's dpa news agency reported.

 Read more: A preview of the Beethoven 2020 anniversary events